akshaykmr/emailtrail/README.md

 ## Usage

-We can analyse an email source or raw headers
+We can analyse_headers an email source or raw headers
 ```python
 email = """
 Delivered-To: money@capitalism.com